Healthy Homes Assessment Flaxmere

 Insulation Flaxmere

-Insulation requirements to be in compliance with the R-values for your area
+Insulation needs to be in compliance with the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about the Healthy Homes insulation quality.
+Find out all the details about this Healthy Homes insulation standard.

 Flaxmere Moisture Ingress & Drainage

-Find out all the details of the Healthy Homes moisture ingress and drainage standard.
+Find out all the details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection